About USC Gould

 - PACIFIC CENTER FOR HEALTH POLICY AND ETHICS

 - SAKS INSTITUTE FOR MENTAL HEALTH LAW, POLICY, AND ETHICS

 Lecturer in Law

-Former special assistant to the United States Secretary of the Interior and the first American Marshal (Law Clerk) in England’s High Court of Justice, Webster has represented clients in both litigation and transactional matters, for Real Property and related areas of the law, in state and federal court.
-Webster teaches Introduction to the U.S. Legal System, Legal Profession and U.S. Common Law Analysis and Skills in the LLM program at USC Gould School of Law.
+Former Special Assistant to the United States Secretary of the Interior and the first American Marshal (Law Clerk) in England’s High Court of Justice, Nicole Webster has represented clients in both litigation, in state and federal court, and transactional matters, principally for real property and related areas of the law.
+Webster teaches Legal Profession, Introduction to the U.S. Legal System, Presentation Skills for International Lawyers, and U.S. Common Law Analysis and Skills in the LLM program at USC Gould School of Law.

-Webster clerked in the United States District Court, after receiving her BA from the UCLA, and JD from the University of the Pacific, McGeorge School of Law, upon her admission to the California Bar.
+Webster clerked in the United States District Court, after receiving her BA from University of California Los Angeles (UCLA), and JD from the University of the Pacific, McGeorge School of Law, upon her admission to the California Bar.
 She clerked as well in the High Court of England and Wales.
 She subsequently served in the Los Angeles County District Attorney’s Office, in the Major Crimes Division and latterly in the Environmental Crimes Division.
 Webster further is a member of the District of Columbia Bar.

 A public speaker and author, Webster enjoys teaching, writing and guest speaking regarding public policy and government, real property, international and cultural property law and associated topics, in both the public and private sectors.
-Active in her community, she has participated as a member or officer of numerous legal advisory boards and organizations.
-Webster recently was elected a member of the Fellows of the American Bar Foundation—“an honorary organization of lawyers, judges and legal scholars” whose membership is “limited to less than one percent of lawyers licensed to practice in each jurisdiction.”
+Active in her community, she has participated as a member or officer of numerous legal advisory boards and organizations and recently was elected a member of the Fellows of the American Bar Foundation.